survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 npm run lint:js
 ```

+When used like this, Prettier itself doesn't perform any alterations itself but instructs ESLint to implement its rules.
+ESLint will perform the fixing process itself.

 T> You can set up your editor to run `eslint --fix` on save and it will reformat your code every time you save a file.

 ## Formatting CSS with Stylelint